 The roasting pan is available in several colors so you can match it to your kitchen decor or other Le Creuset pieces.
 With a colorful exterior and spacious size, this roasting pan can also be used as a serving dish.
 Besides looking good, the enameled cast iron is easy to keep clean.
 Jessica Formicola, recipe creator and founder of the food blog Savory Experiments, chooses this roaster as her go-to because of the ease of care.
 She says the enameled cast iron “rarely scratches” and “doesn’t have the same care as bare cast iron.”

-This roasting pan is on the heavy side and lacks a cooking rack, which may be a turn-off for some home cooks.
+At 8.8 pounds this roasting pan is on the heavy side and lacks a cooking rack, which may be a turn-off for some home cooks.
 This roasting pan is on the expensive end, but Le Creuset owners tend to become devotees, keeping their pieces for a lifetime and even passing them down to younger generations.

 When thinking about what size roasting pan you need, consider what type of food you want to roast.
 If you like to cook up a gigantic turkey for the holidays, you’ll need a large pan, but if you’re just planning to roast chickens, vegetables, and other smaller dishes, a smaller one may be sufficient.
 Also, consider how much storage space you have.

 Consider the shape and design of a roasting pan before purchasing.
 A roasting pan that has a raised bottom will be harder to use on the stovetop for preparing sauce and gravy, as liquids will collect around the edges of the pan.